liferay/liferay-docs/devGuide/en/chapters/08-maven.markdown

  - In Maven's *package* phase, the plugin's inferred dependencies are downloaded to your local repository (i.e., `.m2\repository`).

- - Maven's *install* phase, when your plugin is installed to your local repository.
+ - In Maven's *install* phase, your plugin is installed to your local repository.

 ---